Recommendations

 Senior Film Conservator

-Exploring the cinematic excellence in The King Murder is a journey into United States cinema, its influence on Mystery cinema remains a vital reference point for fans today.
+Exploring the cinematic excellence in The King Murder is a journey into United States cinema, its influence on Crime cinema remains a vital reference point for fans today.
 Below, we've gathered a list of films that every fan of Richard Thorpe's work should explore.

 With Richard Thorpe at the helm, The King Murder became to blend thematic complexity with stunning visual execution.